Key Safety Systems secures funding for Takata asset deal

-(Reuters) - Key Safety Systems secured funding to acquire nearly all of airbag maker Takata Corp’s assets from a group led by its parent Ningbo Joyson Electronic Corp (600699.SS).
+April 11 (Reuters) - Key Safety Systems secured funding to acquire nearly all of airbag maker Takata Corp’s assets from a group led by its parent Ningbo Joyson Electronic Corp .

 The $1.59 billion deal, which is also funded by private equity firm PAG and Future Industry Investment Fund, does not include Takata’s liabilities from the recall of its ammonium nitrate airbag inflators, Ningbo Joyson said in a statement on Wednesday.